You Can Be More Self Sufficient

 Alternative Energy VSS102

-How Much Do You Need to Study to be Self Sufficient?
+What Do You Need to Study to become Self Sufficient?

 A short course of 100 hours, can set you on the right path, and give you enough of a foundation to be able to move toward 30,40 or even 50% self sufficiency; particularly if you are prepared to make compromises and live without some of the luxuries of the modern world.